Cyclite, Ortlieb, Tailfin, Restrap and more8 bikepacking bag sets in a big test

 Topics in this article

-The article first appeared in 2025 and was updated on 23 April 2026.
+This article was first published in 2025 and was updated on 06/05/2026.

 To start with the test: The price range for a set consisting of a saddle, frame, top tube and handlebar bag extends from 215 euros at Topeak to almost four times the price at Tailfin.
 The lightest sets weigh less than a kilo and come from Cyclite and Restrap; Evoc and Ortlieb are hardly any heavier.
 Most of the bags are waterproof and well made.
 The biggest differences are in assembly, attachment and handling.
 The cheapest set comes from Topeak and costs 215 euros.